AdaCore/libadalang/user_manual/introduction.rst

 ************

 Libadalang is a library for parsing and semantic analysis of Ada code.
-It is meant as a building block for integration into other tools (IDE, static-analyzers, etc..)
+It is meant as a building block for integration into other tools.
+(IDE, static analyzers, etc.)

-The aim of libadalang is to provide complete syntactic analysis with error recovery, producing a precise Abstract Syntax Tree, and to provide name resolution and precise cross-references on the resulting trees.
+The aim of Libadalang is to provide complete syntactic analysis with error recovery, producing a precise syntax tree and to provide name resolution and precise cross-references on the resulting trees.

 It is not (at the moment) to provide full legality checks for the Ada language.
 If you want such a functionality, you'll need to use a full Ada compiler, such